cybercongress/cybercongress/Organization/vacation.md

 # Vacation policy

-As we use strict valuation and task planning for upcoming block, we need also to know team resources.
 Every team member can make a proposal for vacation.
-Vacations are big period of rests (a week or more).
-He need to warn team mates beforehand.

-Thus if any person wants to have a rest in block he:
+The only main rule is to warn team mates about abscence before sprint planning.

+Algorithm for vacation proposal.

-1. Opens a special proposal for vacation [here](https://github.com/cybercongress/cyb/issues/new/choose)
+1. Open a special proposal for vacation [here](https://github.com/cybercongress/cyb/issues/new/choose)
-2. Enters all needed information according to template
+2. Enter all needed information according to template
-3. Assing congress members for approval
+3. Assing congress members reviewing
+4. Add your vacation to calendar and paint in in color:

+- tomato: is offline
+- tangerine: available for emergency cases only
+- banana: available part time
+- basil: out of office but accesable as usually